duanemcguire/duaneblog/content/blog/a-minor-victory-for-the-aspiring-pianist.md

 I wish I could get into another musicians head, and see how he or she thinks!

 Despite it all, my memorized repertoire is growing.
 I need to tackle the top bit of page five with rigor, and see if I can speed the process along.
-Twilight world is such a beautiful tune, I'm not bored with it, but it would be nice to grow the repertoire faster!\[fbcomments\]
+Twilight world is such a beautiful tune, I'm not bored with it, but it would be nice to grow the repertoire faster!